AVGP/divingforfun/content/divesites/switzerland/lake-zug/zigeunerplaetzli.md

 The wall has small overhangs, crevasses and holes for fish to hide in.
 After a while, the wall makes a right turn, forming a bit of a bay, then turns back to the left and continues.
 Around 20 minutes into the dive you can start shallowing up on a sandy plateau to 12m.

 Turn back (shore on the left shoulder) and go along the wall.
 After a few minutes you will reach a big tree at 12-14m.
 You can often see lots of pikes and egli there.
 Continue along the wall, shallowing up to 8m.
 You may find a slate in the wall, commemorating the last dive of the swiss army divers in 1979.
 Keep ascending until you find the slope at 5-6m.
 When you arrive at sea grass, you are back at the exit.

+ ## Things to see

+ - Tree
+ - Memorial sign for the last dive of the Swiss Army Divers 1979